adellej/beans/README.rst

 Software written by Adelle Goodwin.
 See Goodwin et al. (2019) - https://arxiv.org/pdf/1907.00996.

-This code makes use of settle (written by Andrew Cumming), was based on code written by Duncan Galloway, and uses Dan Foreman-Mackey's python implementation of emcee, MCMC.
+This code makes use of settle (written by Andrew Cumming), was based on code written by Duncan Galloway, and uses Dan Foreman-Mackey's python implementation of MCMC, emcee.

 This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.